frontity/frontity/README.md

 ---

-Discover all features here >> [Frontity features](https://docs.frontity.org/frontity-features).
+Discover all features here >> **[Frontity features](https://docs.frontity.org/frontity-features)**.

 ---

 # » How is Frontity organized?

-GitHub is where magic happens, but there are more channels where you can find information about the project, discuss about it and/or get involved:
+GitHub is where magic happens, but there are more channels where you can find information about the project, discuss about it and get involved:

 <ul>
   <li>📖 <strong>Docs</strong>: this is the place to learn how to build amazing sites with Frontity. <a href="https://docs.frontity.org/getting-started">Get started!</a></li>